youngest of 14 children, eight of whom were alive when he came into the world,

 that time he was two months into his 25th year.

-poet, war correspondent, and empathetic defender of the impoverished, abused,
+poet, novelist, war correspondent, and empathetic defender of outcasts and the

 demise.
 His end came in Badenweiler, Germany where he succumbed

-to uncontrolled bleeding in his lungs caused by the tuberculosis.
+to uncontrolled bleeding in his lungs caused by tuberculosis.

 Crane, author of The Red Badge of Courage and many other notable, if generally lesser